Law Dissertation Topics

 Research Aim: Gun control and the right to bear arms has been an ever-evolving web discourse in the United States.
 The research aims at analysing how gun control laws have changed in the USA since specifically focusing on the 2nd Amendment and its original framework.

 Topic 3: Rethinking the international legal framework protecting journalists in war and conflict zones.

 Research Question: Is the current legal framework still appropriate for protecting journalists in today’s conflict zones?

 Research Aim: The primary body of law that is set out to protect journalists includes the Geneva Conventions and their additional Protocols.
 However, since the time they have been drafted and decades after, there have been conspicuous changes to the way warfare is conducted.
-It is imperative to examine this body of law in order to improve it as journalists have now become prime targets in warzones and conflict areas because of their profession.
+It is imperative to examine this body of law in order to improve it as journalists have now become prime targets in war zones and conflict areas because of their profession.

 Topic 5: A critical evaluation of racial discrimination laws in developed countries and how it impacts the workplace environment

-Topic 6: A comparative analysis of legislation, policy and guidelines of domestic abuse between UK and USA.
+Topic 6: A comparative analysis of legislation, policy, and guidelines of domestic abuse between UK and USA.

-Topic 7: Analyzing the negative impact of technology in protecting intellectual property rights of the corporations.
+Topic 7: Analyzing the negative impact of technology in protecting the intellectual property rights of corporations.